liuwei-tianshu/SLocator/README.md

 We give a demo to show SLocator works on PetClinic:
 ```
 Options:
-  -s, --sql <SQL query>  Set the SQL query to be locate.
+  -s, --sql <SQL query>  Set the SQL query to be located.
                          1 SQL session log (should be separated with |)
                          2 individual query log
 ```